East Carolina University College of Business: History

 The College of Business was founded in 1936 as the Department of Commerce, with Dr. Elmer Browning was the founding Dean.
 The department was renamed the School of Business in 1960.
 In 1967, the College was accredited by the Association to Advance Collegiate Schools of Business (AACSB).
 Dr. James Bearden became the School's second Dean in 1968.
 Under his guidance, the school started the Master of Business Administration (MBA) program, which was accredited by the AACSB in 1976.
 Dr. Bearden also helped to establish the BB&T Center for Leadership Development after BB&T donated over $3 million to the College.
 Dr. Ernie Uhr became the third Dean in 1983, and under Dr. Uhr's leadership, the School moved from the Rawl Building to the Harold H. Bate Building.
 Further, during Dr. Uhr's tenure, additional MBA concentrations and the dual MD/MBA program began, while East Carolina became one of the first universities to offer online MBA courses during his term.
 In 2002, school changed its name from the Business School to the College of Business.
 Dr. Rick Niswander became the fourth Dean in 2004, and the new Leadership and Professional Development program came to fruition in 2009.
 In December 2010, Dr. Stanley G. Eakins became the interim Dean of the College.
 In 2019, Dr. Paul Schwager was named the College's sixth dean.
+Dr. Schwager left ECU in 2022 and Dr. Michael Harris was announced as the Interim Dean for the college.